Neutron lifetime and dark decay of the neutron and hydrogen: Abstract

 \section{Abstract}

-The tension between the neutron lifetimes measured in the beam and trap experiments suggests that the neutron $n$ might have a new invisible decay channel $n\to n' X$ into mirror neutron, its dark partner from parallel hidden sector and nearly degenerate in mass with the neutron, and $X$ being ordinary and mirror photons, as well as more exotic massless bosons.
+The neutron, besides its $\beta$-decay $n\to p e\bar\nu_e$, might have a new decay channel $n\to n' X$ into mirror neutron $n'$, its nearly mass degenerate twin from parallel dark sector, and a massless boson $X$ which can be ordinary and mirror photons or some more exotic particle.
+Such an invisible decay could alleviate the tension between the neutron lifetimes measured in the beam and trap experiments.
 I discuss some phenomenological and astrophysical consequences of this scenario, which depends on the mass range of mirror neutron $n'$.
-Namely, the case $m_{n'} < m_p + m_e$ leads to a striking possibility is that the hydrogen atom $^1$H (protium), constituting 75 per cent of the baryon mass in the Universe, could in fact be unstable: it can decay via the electron capture into $n'$ and $\nu_e$, with relatively short lifetime.
-If instead $m_{n'} > m_p + m_e$, then the decay $n'\to pe\bar \nu_e$ is allowed and $n'$ can represent unstable but very long living dark matter component.
+Namely, the case $m_{n'} < m_p + m_e$ leads to a striking possibility is that the hydrogen atom $^1$H (protium), constituting 75 per cent of the baryon mass in the Universe, could in fact be unstable: it can decay via the electron capture into $n'$ and $\nu_e$, with relatively short lifetime $\sim 10^{21}$ yr or so.
+If instead $m_{n'} > m_p + m_e$, then the decay $n'\to pe\bar \nu_e$ is allowed and $n'$ can represent an unstable dark matter component with rather large lifetime exceeding the age of the Universe.
 Nevertheless, this decay would produce substantial diffuse gamma background.
-This explanation, however, is in tension with the latest results of the experiments measuring $\beta$-asymmetry in the neutron decay.
+The dark decay explanation of the lifetime puzzle, however, has a tension with the last experimental results measuring $\beta$-asymmetry in the neutron decay.